IamUSER/Flipper-Fusion/ReadMe.md

 **NOTE: If you are coming from a different FW, it is recommended to delete / clear your "apps" folder on the SD card prior to updating.
 This folder houses all the .fap files, which do not update to the correct API versions by default if old ones are present (Thanks flipper devs).
 This does `NOT` remove any of your saved files!**
 <br><br>
-If you dont like the default asthetic, ClaraCrazy added a SFW mode (Now PRO Mode) to the Firmware.
+If you dont like the default asthetic, ClaraCrazy added a OEM mode (Now PRO Mode) to the Firmware.
 From the main menu, hit `Arrow UP` and select PRO Mode and now all assets will be stock.
 <br><br>
 **Enable PRO mode with the steps listed below**
 <br>